Faison/creation-solar-calendar-seasons-calculator/README.md

 The resulting `dates.csv` file can be opened in Excel or an Open Source equivalent.

+## How this works

+I pass in how many years to calculate and a starting spring solstice date.
+For the examples mentioned below, I chose 50 years and March 23, 2022.

+I then calculate the start of spring for all the requested years, while assuming a year is 364 days.
+With each of those dates, I then calculate the start of summer, fall and winter while assuming that the start of each season is 13 weeks after the start of the previous season.

+Finally, I format the dates to display in a terminal or to put in a CSV.

 ## About the Creation Solar Calendar

 On March 8th, 2022, Ken Heidebrecht of Hanging On His Words put out a video describing a biblical calendar that he calls the "Creation Solar Calendar".